Pawiak

 Pawiak ([ˈpavjak]) was a prison built in 1835 in Warsaw, Congress Poland.

 During the January 1863 Uprising, it served as a transfer camp for Poles sentenced by Imperial Russia to deportation to Siberia.

-During the World War II German occupation of Poland, it was used by the Germans, and in 1944 it was destroyed in the Warsaw Uprising.
+During the World War II-era German occupation of Poland, it was used by the Germans, and in 1944 it was destroyed in the Warsaw Uprising.

 History

 Pawiak Prison took its name from that of the street on which it stood, ulica Pawia (Polish for "Peacock Street").